Sandman2127/sandman2127.github.io/_posts/design/2020-10-30-Adjustable_Power_Supply.md

     </div>
 </div>
 <p>image credit: https://www.elprocus.com/</p>
 <p>An unregulated power supply uses a transformer to step down wall voltage (120v @ 60 Hz) to a lower voltage (12v @ 60 Hz).
 The step down transformer output is fed to system of rectifier diodes that recitify both sides of the AC waveform to a bouncing positive (+) wave.
 The diodes achieve this by acting as one way valves for current flow, i.e. once current has passed a diode, it cannot return through the same path.
-Finally, a thick sufficient voltage electrolytic capacitor is used to smooth the bouncing wave to a near Direct Current output DC.
-Unregulated supplies are unable to smoothly regulate the voltage at the outputs.
-For simple cases they are acceptable, but anything requiring more precise voltage regulation should avoid them.</p>
+Finally, an electrolytic capacitor is used to smooth the bouncing wave to a near flat DC waveform.
+As might be obvious by the name, unregulated supplies cannot reasonably regulate the voltage at the outputs when conditions change with either the load or the supply.
+Therefore, for anything requiring more precise voltage regulation they should be avoided.</p>
 <h3>A Linear Regulated Power Supply</h3>
 <p></p>
 <div class="row">